 How We Use KeySearch

 This is where you’ll spend most of your time.
 Their keyword research system is pretty straightforward, start searching a single keyword or topic and go from there!
-You’ll be presented with keyword ideas, competition difficulty and monthly search volume / trends, as well as the current top 10 ranked posts for the selected keyword.
+You’ll be presented with related keywords suggestions and ideas, competition difficulty and monthly search volume / trends, as well as the current top 10 ranked posts for the selected keyword.
 You’ll find us using this most days for both new posts and when updating.

 Most Useful Features: